francxx96/declare4py/README.md

 - Pandas==1.3.4;

 ## Installation
-Once the requirements are satisfied, Declare4Py can be easily installed by following these steps:
+Declare4Py can be easily installed by following these steps:
 1. download the repository;
 2. enter into the `dist` folder;
 3. run `pip install declare4py-1.0.0.tar.gz`.